4GeeksAcademy/object-oriented-javascript-tutorial-exercises/exercises/07-Print-with-Class-Printer/README.md

 ```

-## 📝 Instructions
+## 📝 Instructions:

-- Please write a second function called "getModel" that returns the current printer model.
+1. Please write a second function called `getModel` that returns the current printer model.

-## 💡 HINT
+## 💡 Pista:

-Declare the new function inside the class Printer.
++ Declare the new function inside the class `Printer`.

-The function needs to return the content of the _model variable.
++ The function needs to return the content of the `_model` variable.

-The console should print something like this:
+## Expected result:

 ```txt
 The model of the printer is: TX-200